tanishkshindepatil01/ai-text-analytics-coursework-team16-task1/README.md

 Authors: Giacomo Frisoni, Miki Mizutani, Gianluca Moro, Lorenzo Valgimigli.

+I contributed to the project by carrying out a targeted literature search on biomedical question answering and PubMedQA.
+I identified and reviewed papers on the PubMedQA dataset, BioBERT, PubMedBERT, ClinicalBERT, SciFive, BioASQ, and biomedical QA evaluation methods.
+This helped the team justify our design choices, compare suitable modelling approaches, and build the literature review for the report.

 Relevance: Useful for discussing and analyzing retrieval-enhanced (RAG) and generation-based biomedical QA pipelines.